-A trustee's duty of loyalty arises from managing certain assets and does not extend to all facets of life.
+A trustee's duty of loyalty arises from its management of certain assets, and does not extend to all facets of life.
 The Texas Supreme Court has described the high standards that a trustee owes the beneficiaries of a trust in the context of trust property: "A trust is not a legal entity; rather it is a 'fiduciary relationship with respect to property.'
 High fiduciary standards are imposed upon trustees, who must handle trust property solely for the beneficiaries' benefit.
-A fiduciary 'occupies a position of peculiar confidence towards another."
+A fiduciary 'occupies a position of peculiar confidence towards another.'"
+Ditta, at 191 (emphasis added).